aman02deep/TL25/exercise05/README.md

 ## Configure the components
 1. Select the **Text Box** component and click on **Properties** in the toolbar.
 In the *Properties* pane:
    1. Enter **tbName** as *Name*.
-The name of a component is important as you can use refer to it rules and more advanced scripting.
+The name of a component is important as you can use it to refer to it in rules and more advanced scripting.
 It is a good practice to identify your component with a somewhat descriptive name.
+In this lab we will use two characters to identify the type of component (e.g. `tb` for text box, `dl` for drop-down list, etc.), but you're completely free in choosing your own naming convention.
    2. Enter **Name** as *Title*.
    3. Click on **√** to confirm.
 2. Select the **Email** component and click on **Properties** in the toolbar.
 In the *Properties* pane: